Kagebounshin/game-rating-site/README.md

     - This site will have it's focus on the gamers, one of the larges growing community in the world.
     - During this recent pandemic, lots of gaming companies has delayed there games.
 So there hasn't been to many new games released.
 So by shortage of something to play, I started my own backlog.
 With just pen and paper.
 I looked at the games I missed or didn't have time to finish and started to write them down.
 So that was the main idea for this website, keep track .
     - The reason for this website is for you to keep better track on your own perosnal backlog.
 Just add your games to your list.
 And when you are done, you can leave a review of your experience, for other users to see.
-    - By adding a review possibility for the user, later on I

 ---